 “Representative samples were collected in accordance with OIE / AFS Blue Book (specify one) specifications and laboratory testing of these samples for VHS was also performed in compliance with OIE / AFS Blue Book (specify one) specifications.”

 * Contact BOAH for specific numbers if the lot or farm contains fewer fish than the listed numbers, or for more information.
 A valid Pre-Entry Permit must be in possession of the hauler while the fish are being transported.

 BOAH Entry Requirements:

 Fish Susceptible to VHS

-BOAH Pre-Entry Permit Application must be completed and submitted at least 14 days before the proposed date of movement with all required documentation.
-(Print or download, listed below, the following permit application and submit to the address on the form.)
+A BOAH Pre-Entry Permit Application must be completed and submitted to BOAH at least 3 regular business days in advance of the proposed date of movement with all required documentation.
+This application is available online: www.in.gov/boah/species-information/aquaculture/

 ·Pre-entry Permit (PDF)